maxifrei6/vocab_cli/README.md

-# VocabCLI: Spanish Vocabulary Coach
+# VocabCLI: Spanish Vocabulary Coach [Work in Progress]

 A terminal-based Spanish vocabulary coach and flashcard system that uses a local LLaMA model (via Ollama) to generate translations, definitions, and example sentences.